mariabenitocst/MWmass/README.md

 # Milky Way mass

-This repository contains the results and part of the code from our recent paper "A robust estimate of the Milky Way mass from the rotation curve".
+This repository contains data and results from our recent paper "A robust estimate of the Milky Way mass from the rotation curve".

 ### Brief Description